 Keen hiking sandals also come in waterproof varieties.
 Like Merrell, a hydrophobic mesh is also used in certain models to keep water from soaking through.
 A combination of leather and the hydrophobic mesh also makes the sandals washable and easy to clean.

-Reasons why wearing waterproof hiking sandals is a good idea
+Reasons why wearing waterproof hiking sandals is a good idea for men and women

 Traditionally, hikers want to get as much coverage and support as they can which is why they invest in hiking boots.
 However, as boots can get too warm, they are not the ideal footwear on warm summer days.
 Hikers look for alternative footwear that can give them support and breathability.